PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/AccountAdminApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **delete_certificate**
-> delete_certificate(ca_cert_id)
+> delete_certificate(cert_id)

-Delete a CA certificate by ID.
+Delete a trusted certificate by ID.

-An endpoint for deleting a CA certificate.
+An endpoint for deleting a trusted certificate.

 ### Example
 ```python